-(B) that receives voluntary contributions and conducts soybean promotion, research, consumer information, or
+(B) that receives voluntary contributions and conducts soybean promotion, research, consumer information, or industry information programs; and

-- (C) that meets criteria established by the Board as approved by the Secretary relating to the qualifications of such entity to perform duties under the order and is recognized by the Board as the soybean promotion and research entity within the State. - (15) RESEARCH.-The term "research" means any type of study to advance the image, desirability, marketability, production, product development, quality, or functional or nutritional value of soybeans or soybean products, including any research activity designed to identify and analyze barriers to export sales of soybeans and soybean products.
+(C) that meets criteria established by the Board as approved by the Secretary relating to the qualifications of such entity to perform duties under the order and is recognized by the Board as the soybean promotion and research entity within the State.

+(15) RESEARCH.-The term "research" means any type of study to advance the image, desirability, marketability, production, product development, quality, or functional or nutritional value of soybeans or soybean products, including any research activity designed to identify and analyze barriers to export sales of soybean and soybean products.

-(16) SECRETARY.-The term "Secretary" means the Secretary
+(16) Secretary.-The term "Secretary" means the Secretary